 First Step – Getting Some Data to Work From

 As is the case in all office processes there were no measures of the process in place to work from as a baseline.
 What the team did was construct a type of tally sheet that listed all the typical process steps for processing orders.
 These were generated at the initial phone call and “rode along with” the orders during their entire life-cycle into the art department.
 Over a two-week period, they tracked and captured:

 - All the steps to a process including rework.

 - Delay (delta) time – an order is waiting to be worked on for some reason.

-- Number of calls to close the sale and gather required information to process the order.
+- A number of calls to close the sale and gather the required information to process the order.

 - Batch versus single order moves.